jhenbertgit/next-portfolio/README.md

 npm install
 ```

-## 🤝 Contributing

-Please read [CONTRIBUTING.md](link-to-contributing) for details on our code of conduct and the process for submitting pull requests.

 ## 📄 License

-This project is licensed under the [LICENSE TYPE] - see the [LICENSE.md](link-to-license) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.